St. John's Newfoundland

 Whales are watching in front of Newfoundland

-St. John's is also a paradise for nature lovers.
+St. John's Newfoundland is also a paradise for nature lovers.
 The city is surrounded by green parks, hiking trails and idyllic lakes.
-Here you can observe the breathtaking wildlife and enjoy the fresh sea air.
-Whether you like shopping or you like good food and live music, St. John's has something for everyone.
+Here you can observe the stunning wildlife and enjoy the fresh sea air.
+Whether you like shopping or good food and live music, St. John's has something for everyone.
 In the city center you will find cozy pubs, trendy restaurants and unique shops.

 Downtown and George Street